 Introducing: Jordan Amy Lee

 Illustrator Jordan Amy Lee has joined our Futures roster!
-We sat down with her to talk about her journey so far, her love for finding the beauty in every day objects & moments, and how her minimalist design aesthetic has caught the eye of top major brands...
+We sat down with her to talk about her journey so far, her love for finding the beauty in every day objects & moments, and how her minimalist design aesthetic has caught the eye of major brands and publications...

 Tell us about yourself, what’s your story?